 Hannah is interested in working with students, professors, and activists to promote positive social and environmental change.
-As a PHE Specialist, Hannah works with college-level students and professors to integrate population studies back into the mainstream, with a particular focus on human rights and social justice.
+Hannah works with college-level students and professors to integrate population studies back into the mainstream, with a particular focus on human rights and social justice.
 She develops and gives comprehensive, solution-oriented presentations focused on the connections between global population growth, access to comprehensive reproductive healthcare, and environmental sustainability.
 Through an examination of some of the root causes of population growth, her work seeks to highlight the interconnections between poverty, marginalization, women’s rights, and environmental pressures made worse by climate change.

-Before joining Population Connection’s development team, Hannah worked as an adjunct professor of Women’s Studies and taught classes on gender, science, and feminist theory.
+Before joining Population Connection’s staff, Hannah worked as an adjunct professor of Women’s Studies and taught classes on gender, science, and feminist theory.
 She has nonprofit experience working as a program developer for sustainable agriculture and public health programs in Honduras and Panama, and has worked as a researcher on food security issues throughout southern California.
 Hannah holds a BA in environmental policy and political science and a Master’s in political ecology from San Diego State University, where her research focused on sustainability labeling and ethical consumption.

 Take a look at the materials that Hannah is developing for professors to use in their college/university classes!